dd32/td-gh-ex/readme.txt

 You can select these templates via Page Attributes when creating new page inside WordPress Dashboard.

 == Other Options ==
-For more instruction you can visit the support page of Travelify at http://colorawesomeness.com/themes/support/travelify/ If you have still any other questions about the theme you can email at info@colorawesomeness.com for free support.
+For more instruction you can visit the support page of Travelify at http://colorlib.com/wp/support/travelify/ If you have still any other questions about the theme you can email at info@colorlib.com for free support.

 == Change Log ==

+= 1.4.0 =
+	* Added Slovak translation thanks to Lukas Kostensky (www.kostensky.eu)
+	* Added Hebrew translation thanks to Nitzan Eini
+	* Updated translation files
+	* Improved RTL support
+	* Added WooCommerce left sidebar support
+	* Fixed dropdown menu for more than 3 submenus
+	* Changed theme credits
+	* Removed active title link from single posts
+	* Removed custom scripts from header and footer (plugin territory)
+	* Other tweaks and improvements

+= 1.3.7 =
+	* Dutch translation thanks to Sietze Kuiper
+	* Optimization for Disqus

 = 1.3.7 =
 	* Dutch translation thanks to Sietze Kuiper